cazador1337/reseed/README.md

-this script try to find your files on AB, it will download .torrents and search inside each .torrent file if you don't use filter, if you use it, it'll try to filter by fansub/group and resolution.
+this script try to find your files on AB, it will download .torrents and search inside each .torrent file if you don't use filter, if you use it, it'll try to filter by fansub/group, resolution or source, and inside each .torrent.

 usage: